bmerry/socit/README.md

 It then determines a minimum state of charge that the system should have now to avoid falling below the `minimum_soc` later (if possible).

+## Changelog

+### 0.1.1

+Fix example configuration documentation to note that the connection to mbusd will be restarted if necessary.

+### 0.1.0

+First release.

 ## License

 This program is free software: you can redistribute it and/or modify it